-- 8.-(1) A national metrology institute designated under section 6 (1) (b) shall- - realise, maintain and act as custodian of the national measurement standards according to the needs of the private and public sectors and in accordance with international standards;
+- (1) A national metrology institute designated under section 6 (1) (b) shall - (a) realise, maintain and act as custodian of the national measurement standards according to the needs of the private and public sectors and in accordance with international standards; - (b) disseminate units of measurement and maintain a traceability chain; - (c) ensure that the national measurement capabilities are appropriately tied to the international mutual recognition arrangements on measurement capability; - (d) liaise with regional and international organisations with the similar objectives; - (e) give effect to the decisions and recommendations of the Council and the Committee with regard to metrology; - (f) provide information on metrology to the public and private sector; and - (g) promote the concept of metrology in general. - (2) A national metrology institute shall represent or coordinate representation of the Partner State on - (a) relevant regional and international metrology organisations, such as the Bureau International de Poids et Mesures (BIPM); and - (b) the Committee.

-- (b) disseminate units of measurement and maintain a traceability chain; - (c) ensure that the national measurement capabilities are appropriately tied to the international mutual recognition arrangements on measurement capability; - (d) liaise with regional and international organisations with the similar objectives; - (e) give effect to the decisions and recommendations of the Council and the Committee with regard to metrology; - (f) provide information on metrology to the public and private sector; and - (g) promote the concept of metrology in general. - (2) A national metrology institute shall represent or coordinate representation of the Partner State on- - (a) relevant regional and international metrology organisations, such as the Bureau International de Poids et Mesures (BIPM); - (b) the International Committee of weights and measures (CIPM) Mutual Recognation Arrangment; and - (c) the Committee. - 9.-(1) A national legal metrology department designated under section 6 (1) (c) shall-
+(1) A national legal metrology department designated under section 6 (1) (c) shall -

-National Legal Metrology Departments
+National Lega!
+Metrology Departments

-- (a) protect society from the consequences of false measurements in public and private transactions in the work environment and the health and safety sectors; - approve or ensure approval by another designated institution, measuring equipment to be used for a public or private transaction in the work environment and the health and safety sectors;
+- (a) protect society from the consequences of false measurements in public and private transactions in the work environment and the health and safety sectors; - approve or ensure approval by another designated institution, measuring equipment to be used for a public or private transaction in the work environment and the health and safety sectors; - (c) control the use of measuring equipment in public and private transactions; - (d) control the use of measuring equipment in the work environment and the health and safety sectors; - (e) control pre-packaging of products; - (f) liaise with regional and international organisations with similar objectives; - (g) give effect to the decisions and recommendations of the Council and the Committee with regard to legal metrology; - (h) provide information on legal metrology to the private and public sectors; and - promote the concept of legal metrology in general. - (2) A national legal metrology department shall represent or coordinate representation of the Partner State on - (a) relevant regional and international legal metrology organisations, such as the Organization Internationale de Métrologie Légale (OIML);

-- (c) control the use of measuring equipment in public and private transactions; - (d) control the use of measuring equipment in the work environment and the health and safety sectors; - (e) control pre-packaging of products; - liaise with regional and international organisations with similar objectives; - (g) give effect to the decisions and recommendations of the Council and the Committee with regard to legal metrology; - (h) provide information on legal metrology to the private and public sectors; - promote the concept of legal metrology in general; - ensure that legal metrology measurement standards are traceable to national measurement standards; and - (k) perform other functions consistent with the objects of this Act. - (2) A national legal metrology department shall represent or coordinate representation of the Partner State on- - relevant regional and international legal metrology organisations, such as the Organization Internationale de Metrologie Legale (OIML); - (b) the International Committee of Weights and Measures (CIPM) Mutual Recognition Arrangement; and - (c) the Committee.
+- (b) the International Committee of Weights and Measures (CIPM) Mutual Recognition f Arrangement; and - (c) the Committee.